Notice to Employees When Selling a Business (TUPE)

 Managing legal risks

-The penalty for non-compliance is up to 13 weeks’ uncapped gross pay per affected employee, based on what the employment tribunal considers just and equitable having regard to the seriousness of the employer’s failure to inform and consult.
-In most cases, the outgoing and incoming employers will be jointly and severally liable to pay the amount ordered by the tribunal, where it will be for the parties to apportion such liability on a contractual basis.
+Where a complaint is upheld, the employment tribunal may make a protective award of up to 13 weeks’ uncapped gross pay per affected employee.
+The level of the award is determined by what the tribunal considers just and equitable in all the circumstances, having regard to the seriousness of the employer’s failure.
+In most cases, both the outgoing employer and the incoming employer will be jointly and severally liable for any award made, leaving it to the parties to determine how liability is apportioned under the terms of their commercial agreement.

 Need Assistance?